Lerist/CrashWoodpechker/README.md

 **That is all!** CrashWoodpecker will automatically show a Activity when your app crash with uncaught exceptions in your debug build.

+## About

+I am a student in China, I love to read pure literature, love Japanese culture and love Hongkong music.
+At the same time, it is also very obsessed with writing code.
+If you have any questions or want to make friends with me, you can write to me: drakeet.me@gmail.com

+In addition, my blog: http://drakeet.me

+If you like my open source projects, you can follow me: https://github.com/drakeet

 ## Thanks

 Great Square: http://square.github.io